Waiver and Alternative Compliance Information

 - The collection of data by the department.

-A waiver is effective for four years.
-The department shall renew the waiver for additional four-year periods if the school board has evaluated and reported to the department the educational and financial effects of the waiver over the previous four-year period, except that the department is not required to renew a waiver if the department determines that the school district is not making adequate progress toward improving pupil academic performance.
-For renewal, elements of the original waiver must continue to be met.
+(3) A waiver is effective for 4 years.
+The secretary shall renew the waiver for additional 4-year periods if the school board has evaluated the educational and financial effects of the waiver over the previous 4-year period, except that the secretary is not required to renew a waiver if the secretary determines that the school district is not making adequate progress toward improving pupil academic performance.

 PI 8.01(3) Alternative Compliance.